SCSI

 Mandatory for SCSI devices.

-Used to prevent signal reflections from entering the SCSI bus.
+Used to prevent signal reflections from entering

 Provided by using a terminator.